wingo/stringrefs/README.md

    [CESU-8](https://en.wikipedia.org/wiki/CESU-8) or
    [WTF-8](https://simonsapin.github.io/wtf-8/) instead of UTF-8.

-Though our primary motivation for this proposal relates to JavaScript, the concerns about surrogates also apply to some other common languages, notably C# and Java.

-If we just considered JavaScript, the most natural thing for WebAssembly to do would be to consider strings as being composed of 16-bit code units.
+If we just considered JavaScript, Java, and C#, the most natural thing for WebAssembly to do would be to consider strings as being composed of 16-bit code units.
 However this does not map to many other languages.

-If we were just considering simplicity, the best solution would be to say "a `stringref` is a sequence of unicode scalar values", but we know that for JavaScript this is not the case.
+If we focused just on the kinds of strings that every language supports, the best solution would be to say "a `stringref` is a sequence of unicode scalar values", because we know that all languages can work with such strings.
+However this is just a subset of the kind of strings that JavaScript, Java, and C# work with, so we can't be this simple.

-However, we think we can get closer to the simple solution by primarily working in terms of unicode scalar values.
-WebAssembly on its own should not be able to create a `stringref` with isolated surrogates, and therefore we should only include support for reading and writing standard Unicode encoding schemes which exclude isolated surrogates by construction, for example UTF-8 and UTF-16.
-Isolated surrogates are rare in JavaScript and the tail should not wag the dog.

-Such problematic strings can come from a host, however, and where it is as simple to define a behavior as to require an implementation to trap, we will lean towards defined non-trapping behavior.
-The proposal also leaves the door open to add interfaces that access string contents using more general encoding schemes such as WTF-8 if needed in the future.
+Also on a practical level, Java and C# and so on will need to be able to address UTF-16 code units, not just unicode scalar values.
+Sometimes a Java compiler will be able to treat a WebAssembly string as a sequence of unicode scalar values but that would be a rare case.
+Compare this to a Scheme implementation, for example, which sees strings only as sequences of unicode scalar values and doesn't provide a language-level facility for addressing strings in terms of code units, apart from explicit "encode this string to UTF-16 in a byte array" interfaces.

+We can perhaps find our way out of this mess by noting that the 16-bit code units in Java and JavaScript may be interpreted as a sequence of codepoints in the [WTF-16](https://simonsapin.github.io/wtf-8/) encoding -- so not just a sequence of unicode scalar values, but actually any codepoint, including isolated surrogates.

+Therefore this proposal defines WebAssembly strings as sequences of codepoints, including isolated surrogates.
+Encoding a WebAssembly string to UTF-8 may fail, as UTF-8 is a proper Unicode encoding scheme that excludes isolated surrogates.
+Languages that choose to process strings in UTF-8 chunks can decide what to do for these somewhat anomalous strings -- use a replacement character, or abort.
+This proposal also allows encoding to the more general WTF-8 and WTF-16 encodings, for languages that can handle any codepoint sequence.
+For 16-bit access we only provide the permissive WTF-16 encoding, as source languages that want to address strings in terms of 16-bit code units are generally tolerant to isolated surrogates.

+We will provide the ability to denote string positions in WTF-8 or WTF-16 offsets.
+We provide interfaces to advance WTF-8 string positions by units of codepoints (rather than code units), and assume that WTF-16 users prefer code units.
+Whether to use WTF-8 or WTF-16 is more a property of the source language; some compilers and language runtimes will prefer one encoding or the other.

-#### No `get-char-at` method
+#### No `get-nth-codepoint` method

 A JavaScript string is composed of a sequence of 16-bit code units which encode a sequence of codepoints, in which each codepoint corresponds to 1 or 2 code units.
-In the general case, getting the *n*th unicode scalar value from a string requires parsing all preceding code units.
-We would not want to design an API that would encourage straightforward uses (e.g. looping over unicode scalar values) to run in quadratic time.
+In the general case, getting the *n*th codepoint from a string requires parsing all preceding code units.
+We would not want to design an API that would encourage straightforward uses (e.g. looping over codepoints) to run in quadratic time.

 ### Oracle: JS engine C++ API